 Practicum training in clinical assessment and intervention under the close supervision of one or more registered clinical psychologists in a community setting.
 This course is required of all graduate students in the clinical psychology MA program and is normally taken during the summer following the first year of training, or during the second year of training.
 The minimum duration is 350 hours.
-Students are encouraged to apply for practicum placements in the Fall of the second year from an approved list of supervisors and sites.
+Students are encouraged to apply for practicum placements during their first year from an approved list of supervisors and sites.
 Prerequisites: Completion of Practicum in Clinical Psychology I. Pass/Fail.
 1 Credit